goyalankit/backup-old-goyalankit.github.io/source/_posts/2013-07-26-elasticsearch-basics.markdown

 <!-- more -->

 * **Tokenization of the pre-processed text** using tokenizers.
 Tokenizers breaks the pre-processed text into tokens.
 There are different kind of tokenizers available and each of them breaks the text into words differently.
 By default elasticsearch uses [standard tokenizer](http://www.elasticsearch.org/guide/reference/index-modules/analysis/standard-tokenizer/).

+standard tokenizer normalizes the data.
+Note that it removes `!` from `Today!`

 A pre-processed text like this: